-‘Pretty Mike’ As A Nigerian Parable - Nigeria Today
+‘Pretty Mike’ as a Nigerian Parable - Nigeria Today

 How does it happen that a Nigerian fighter jet would “mistakenly” drop a bomb over an IDP camp and more than 50 people would perish (and another 100 plus injured) just like that?
 How could such an unconscionable act of violence have happened to people who have suffered gross act of violence that has pushed them out of their homes and landed them in a refugee camp?
 What manner of incompetence led to such a massacre?
 Was it a matter of incompetence or a deliberate act of psychopathy by an officer?

-This piece was written by Abimbola Adelakun.
-The views and opinions expressed here are those of the author and do not necessarily reflect the official policy or position of 360Nobs.com.

-The post ‘Pretty Mike’ As A Nigerian Parable appeared first on 360Nobs.com.
+The post ‘Pretty Mike’ as a Nigerian Parable appeared first on Timeofgist.com.

 Follow us on twitter @NigeriaTodayNG